OlegShteynbuk/ant-script-for-eclipse/README.md

 # Ant Script to Update/Install Eclipse

-The following text was has been written several years ago, at the same time as the script.
+The following text has been written several years ago, at the same time as the script.
 Some statements might look slightly dated, but I have decided to leave the original text intact to preserve the spirit of the time.

 ## Contents